TryGhost/Ghost/README.md

 You can talk to other Ghost users and developers in our [public Slack team](https://ghost.org/slack/) (it's pretty awesome).
 We have a public meeting every Tuesday at 5:30pm UK time.

 New releases are announced on the [dev blog](http://dev.ghost.org/tag/releases/).
-You can subscribe by email or follow [@TryGhost_Dev](https://twitter.com/tryghost_dev) on Twitter, if you prefer your updates bite-sized and facetious.
+You can subscribe by email or follow [@TryGhost_Dev](https://twitter.com/tryghost_dev) on Twitter, if you prefer your updates bite-sized and facetious. :saxophone::turtle:

-:saxophone::turtle:
+&nbsp;

 # Copyright & License